Hey all, if you want to lose weight with running – Coach Amie here, and let me just say that I’ve been through it and I GET YOU!!

 If you want more inspiration check out my friend Charles Ray Bell’s story of how he went from 300 lbs to a 3 hour marathon.
 He was one of the people who originally inspired me to start running over 100 miles a week many years ago.

-Or check out fellow Indiana resident, and ultra runner Traci Falbo’s story of how she lost 80 lbs and currently holds the American Record and World Indoor Track Record in the 48 Hour event (242.093 miles).
+Or check out ultra runner Traci Falbo’s story of how she lost 80 lbs and held the American Record and World Indoor Track Record in the 48 Hour event (242.093 miles).